googlearchive/appengine-nodejs/README.md

 # appengine-nodejs

-A set of node.js libraries for interacting with App Engine services from within Google App Engine Managed VMs.
+An experimental set of node.js libraries for interacting with App Engine specific services from within [Google App Engine Managed VMs](https://developers.google.com/appengine/docs/managed-vms/).

 ## Usage

+This library will only work inside App Engine Managed VMs, or with the Managed VM SDK.

 Declare this library as a dependency in `package.json`: